decagondev/CSEU3_hashtables_bc/README.md

 - break for 5 mins
 - what are collisions (whiteboard & talk)
 - break for 5 mins
-- a way to handle collisions (whiteboard & talk)
+- a way to handle collisions (whiteboard & code)
 - break for 5 mins
 - what your tasks for today are in the project repository